grantsrb/blotching/readme.md

     "learnable_posencs": bool
         if true, gradients are backpropagated into the positional encodings
+    "pad_pos_skip": bool
+        if this is true, the positional encodings will be added in such a way that they skip tokens based off true values of the `pad_mask`. i.e. the blotched tokens and padded tokens are removed from determining positional indexes.

     "incl_intl_prob": bool
         if true, will include the initial problem in the loss.
 Otherwise